PokemonAutomation/AutoMaxLair/README.md

 * Improved move selection
 	*	Stat changes, status, weather, field effects, terrain and current teammates are not currently considered in damage calculations.
 *	Improved path selection
-	*	Intelligent path selection is not currently implemented—the default path (up the left side) is always used.
-This path is unlikely to be the optimal one, which could be a meaningful disadvantage if the boss is a difficult one.
+	*	Intelligent path selection could be improved.
+The current team is not considered when choosing a path, and Wide Guard is not valued in the calculations.
 *	Improved selection of Pokemon
 	*	HP and status of the current Pokemon is not currently measured.
 This information could better inform decisions on whether to take a new Pokemon.
 	*	When considering a potential new Pokemon, only the player’s current Pokemon is compared.
 The rest of the team could be considered to see whether another member would benefit more from the Pokemon.